CocoaHeadsNL/jobs/_posts/2015-12-17-ios-developer.md

 We love to share knowledge by the way, which is why we speak at conferences and organize mdevcon, a conference by and for mobile developers.
 As a token of appreciation, if you apply for this job and get past the initial interview (we do at least two before we hire someone), we will give you a ticket (as long as they are still available, so do not wait too long).

+### Working for EGENIQ

+Egeniq is completely designed as a virtual organisation.
+Our development environment, project management system, knowledge base, CRM system, accounting system and calendars are all available online.
+This means everybody can work from anywhere, as long as they are connected: our meetings are usually online.
+Of course we recognize that sometimes it’s fruitful to work on something together in the same location and to share knowledge.
+We do this in our office or a suitable central location, or at our client’s offices.
+The key is that we do it when it makes sense, instead of making it the default.
+We strive to create the ideal mix of working remotely and working on site.

 DO YOU RECOGNIZE YOURSELF IN THIS POSITION?
 ===========================================